VirtoCommerce/vc-theme-b2b/README.md

     2. Or execute command `git clone https://github.com/VirtoCommerce/vc-default-theme.git "D:\vc-default-theme"` (where `D:\vc-default-theme` is path to folder where you want to clone repo).
 3. Link you theme repo to store.
 Execute `mklink /d "C:\vc-platform-master\VirtoCommerce.Platform.Web\App_Data\cms-content\Electronics\default" "D:\vc-default-theme"` (where `C:\vc-platform-master\VirtoCommerce.Platform.Web\App_Data\cms-content` is path to cms-content folder, which you configured on storefront installation in prerequisites step, `Electronics` is your store name and `D:\vc-default-theme` is path to your theme repo).
 Restart IIS or storefront IIS application pool after that.
 4. Open theme folder in your IDE
-    1. In Visual Studio 2017 or Visual Studio Code, go to `File` → `Open` → `Folder`
+    2. In Visual Studio (including 2017) go to  `File` → `Open` → `Website`
-    2. In Visual Studio 2013 and 2015 go to  `File` → `Open` → `Website`
+    1. In Visual Studio Code, go to `File` → `Open` → `Folder`
     3. Select `D:\vc-default-theme` (where `D:\vc-default-theme` is path to folder where you want to clone repo) and open it.
  5. Install node.js dependencies.
-    1. Visual Studio 2017 has [a bug](https://developercommunity.visualstudio.com/content/problem/100645/visual-studio-2017-does-not-restore-nodejs-modules.html), which prevent it from correctly restoring Node.js packages on project open.
-To fix that, you may make any changes in `package.json` (write  a whitespace) and save it, after that node.js dependencies will be installed in a few minutes.
-Or you may execute `cd "D:\vc-default-theme"` and then `C:\Program Files (x86)\nodejs\node.exe install` (on Windows 64-bit) or `C:\Program Files\nodejs\node.exe install` (on 32-bit Windows).
-    2. In Visual Studio 2013, 2015 all dependencies will be installed automatically.
+    1. In Visual Studio all dependencies will be installed automatically.
 Just wait a few minutes.
-    3. In Visual Studio Code and other editors, you need to run `npm install`to install Node.js dependencies.
+    2. In Visual Studio Code and other editors, you need to run `npm install`to install Node.js dependencies.

 ## Prerequisites